 Not just for coal mining, for all mining…

-Technical Director - Thomas M. Barczak
+Executive and Technical Director - Thomas M. Barczak

 Dr. Thomas Barczak recently retired from the National Institute of Occupational Safety and Health (NIOSH) where he served as the Director of the Mining Science and Technology Division within the Office of Mine Safety and Health Research.
 In this capacity, he was responsible for managing the research effort including the extramural contracts program to fulfill the requirements of the Mine Improvement and New Emergency Response Act of 2006, which was intended to promote the application of innovative and enabling technologies to improve mine safety.
 This effort has successfully introduced technologies such as refuge chambers and communication and tracking technologies, which have significantly increased survivability from potentially disastrous mining events.